EUGENE STUDIO /

 Light and shadow inside me

-Gelatin silver print (photogram) / Aqueous dye on paper
+2022–, Gelatin silver print (photogram) / 2021–, Aqueous dye on paper

-Light and shadow inside me is a representative series of flat artworks by Kangawa.
-In the green works (Fig. 2), paper is coated on one side with water-based dye, folded and fixed to form a polygonal prism, and exposed to sunlight for several weeks.
+Light and shadow inside me is a signature series of two-dimensional works by Kangawa.
+In the original green works (Fig. 2), paper is coated on one side with water-based dye, folded and fixed to form a polygonal prism, and exposed to sunlight for several weeks.
 Each face of the prism receives a different amount of sunlight depending on the direction of the sun’s rays, resulting in some areas fading faster than others to form a gradation of color.
 The fading process can be described as a “progression” in the sense that the dye changes color, or a “regression” in the sense that it brings the paper back to its original color.
 Furthermore, in their use of sun exposure, works from this series can be considered both paintings and photographs.
 The understated works, created with only their own light and shadows, offer a new perspective on the relationships between light and shadow, subject and medium, painting and photography, and beginning and end.

 While the series is most known for its use of bright green dyes, “Power of Imagination” presents a new variant of black-and-white works (Fig. 1) which use silver halide photographic paper.
-Like the bright green works that precede them, the black-and-white works are created by folding sheets of paper into polygonal prisms.
+Like the bright green works that precede them, the black-and-white works are created by folding whole sheets of paper into polygonal prisms.
 However, the artist then takes the folded photographic paper into a darkroom and directly exposes it under light for several seconds.
-Due to their distinct texture and monumental size, the works are more than just ordinary photographs—in fact, they generate an imposing presence akin to paintings.
+Due to their distinct materiality and monumental size, the works are more than just ordinary photographs—in fact, they generate an imposing presence akin to paintings.
 By reproducing the photographic mechanism of recording and measuring light with only the most basic elements, Light and shadow inside me questions the existing boundaries that define art.

 Fold the paper, shape it into a polygonal prism, expose it to light.